Pearlie in the Park

 Wendy Harmer is an Australian author, children's writer, playwright and dramatist, radio show host, comedian and television personality.
 She is host of ABC Radio Sydney's Morning radio program.

 Acclaimed composer Phillip Scott, best known for his work on the ‘Wharf Revue’ and with the ABC, brings the music magic to this joyful production.

 This magical production of Pearlie in the Park will be seen by 5,500 children and their families.
 For many of them it will be their first experience of live theatre.

 Theatre and the creative arts are vital for children and young people, promoting emotional resilience, confidence and skills for life.
-A new January production will enable Marian Street Theatre for Young People to vastly expand the work we do with young people.

 How You Can Help

 Your help will give fifteen young performers the opportunity to take part in a full 2 week 23 show season of a play by one of Australia’s funniest and most loved comediennes and writers, Wendy Harmer.
 Mentored by theatre professionals our young students will become actors, lighting and sound operators, stage managers and front of house staff on the production.

 There is a special magic for our young audiences as they watch performers on stage who are not much older than themselves!
 There is a real excitement at the end of each show when they are invited to come up to meet and mingle with the cast.